-During 2012/13, the Council has recognised net revaluation decreases of £0.749m in the Comprehensive Income and Expenditure Statement (compared to £12.131m in 2011/2012).
-This reflects the impact of the Council's five year rolling programme and reclassification of assets.
+During 2012/13, the Council has recognised net revaluation decreases of £6.776m in the Comprehensive Income and Expenditure Statement (compared to £12.131m in 2011/2012).
+There have been no impairments in 2012/2013.
+The significant revaluation losses are detailed below.

-Impairment losses of £6.027m have been recognised in the accounts in 2012/13.
-The significant impairment losses relate to the Brierton site.
-Part of Brierton School was demolished during the year with losses of £2.077m and the A2L (Access to Learning Building) was also demolished at the site resulting in a reduction in value of £3.283m.
+The main revaluation losses relate to the Brierton site, Part of Brierton School was demolished during the year with losses of £2.077m and the A2L (Access to Learning Building) was also demolished at the site resulting in a reduction in value of £3.283m